lemonde/locky/README.md

 Type: `Object`

 Define a user adapter to serialize and unserialize user.
+For example, you can return the user from your database.

 ```js
 new Locky({